avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 Signed Avalanche Warp Messages are encoded in the [EIP-2930 Access List](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2930.md) of a transaction, so that they can be pre-verified before executing the transactions in the block.

-The access list can specify any number of access tuples, which are a pair of an address and an array of storage slots in EIP-2930.
+The access list can specify any number of access tuples: a pair of an address and an array of storage slots in EIP-2930.
 Warp Predicate verification borrows this functionality to encode signed warp messages according to the serialization format defined [here](https://github.com/ava-labs/subnet-evm/blob/v0.5.9/predicate/Predicate.md).

 Each Warp specific access tuple included in the access list specifies the Warp Precompile address as the address.
 The first tuple that specifies the Warp Precompile address is considered to be at index.
 Each subsequent access tuple that specifies the Warp Precompile address increases the Warp Message index by 1.
 Access tuples that specify any other address are not included in calculating the index for a specific warp message.